open-telemetry/opentelemetry-specification/specification/common/mapping-to-non-otlp.md

 ### Instrumentation Scope Attributes

-Exporters to formats that don't have a concept that is equivalent to the Scope will record the attributes at the most suitable place in their corresponding format, typically at the Span, Metric or LogRecord equivalent.
+Exporters to formats that don't have a concept that is equivalent to the Scope SHOULD record the attributes at the most suitable place in their corresponding format, typically at the Span, Metric or LogRecord equivalent.

 If the same attribute is specified both at the Span/Metric/LogRecord and at the Scope